joserc87/spell/README.md

 ### TODO:

 - [ ] Parse document types XML
+- [ ] Implement lists items, and subcontrols for radios and multis
 - [ ] Implement "when".
 When := WHEN trigger COLON ( jump | metadata\_assign )

 ### Ideas: